Everybody loves the High Line

 The entire walk has the lovely, spontaneous grace of an organized weed patch.
 Oxymoron?
 Maybe.
 But each island or ribbon of plants is thoroughly planned to look like the plants came along with the tracks.

 And many of them have.
-Because, in that setting those plants were pleasing and resilient, and there was lots of variety.
-They weren’t “invader” plants that disrupted a formal garden.
+Because, in that setting those plants were survivors, resilient, good competitors.
+On the tracks, they weren’t annoying invaders because there was no formal garden to disrupt.

-So, taking lessons from fields and roadsides, landscapers, many of them in Europe, began to experiment with natural plantings, “designing with weeds,” if you will.
+So, taking lessons from fields and roadsides, landscapers — many in Europe — began to experiment with natural plantings, “designing with weeds,” if you will.

 As gardeners, we appreciate the technical how-to’s and what-to’s that contribute to a successful planting: soils and substrate, irrigation, drainage, lighting and, finally, choice of plants.